 An internal management system was set up in fiscal 2012 to define the governance, roles and responsibilities, internal audit, communication and senior management review as per the adopted policy.
 The compliance officer, who has relevant experience in responsibility for the implementation of the supply chain due diligence process has been assigned directly to senior management to manage the process.
-Our supply chain due diligence management structure consists of a) the Responsible Mineral Procurement Working Group established by our board of directors as a subordinate organization of the Sustainability Committee, b) the compliance officer who is the manager of the supply chain due diligence, c) the gold and silver raw material purchasing manager who procures according to the regulations, d)the gold and silver product sales manager who is responsible for the management of traceability and record for the sold gold and silver products, and e)the gold / silver raw material management manager of the smelter who is responsible for the received gold and silver raw materials.
+Our supply chain due diligence management structure consists of a) the Responsible Mineral Procurement Working Group established by our board of directors as a subordinate organization of the Sustainability Committee, b) the compliance officer who is the manager of the supply chain due diligence, c) the gold and silver raw material purchasing manager who procures in accordance with the regulations, d)the gold and silver product sales manager who is responsible for the management of traceability and record for the sold gold and silver products, and e)the gold / silver raw material management manager of the smelter who is responsible for the received gold and silver raw materials.
 The gold and silver raw material purchasing manager reports the results of the supply chain due diligence to the compliance officer, and the compliance officer reports the process and results of the supply chain due diligence to the Responsible Mineral Procurement Working Group for management review.
-The Responsible Mineral Procurement Working Group is consisted of general manager (GM) of Non-Ferrous Metals Div., GM of Mineral Resources Div., GM of Sustainability Dept., and GMs of Copper & Precious Metals Raw Materials Dept. and Copper & Precious Metals Sales Dept., with relevant skills and experience to effectively carry out oversight of responsible procurement activities for the Board.
+The Responsible Mineral Procurement Working Group consists of general manager (GM) of Non-Ferrous Metals Div., GM of Mineral Resources Div., GM of Sustainability Dept., and GMs of Copper & Precious Metals Raw Materials Dept. and

+Copper & Precious Metals Sales Dept., with relevant skills and experience to effectively carry out oversight of responsible procurement activities for the Board.

-In the internal audit we conducted in FY2023, we checked, for example, whether we performed supply chain due diligence, provided training to all employees involved in the gold and silver supply chain, and maintained records of due diligence, in accordance with our rules and regulations.
+In the internal audit we conducted in FY2024, we checked, for example, whether we performed supply chain due diligence, provided training to all employees involved in the gold and silver supply chain, and maintained records of due diligence, in accordance with our rules and regulations.
 We have the necessary resources to assist in the operation and monitoring of the due diligence process.

-No issues related to internal due diligence processes were identified in the internal audit conducted in FY2023.
+No issues related to internal due diligence processes were identified in the internal audit conducted in FY2024.
 In addition, in order to inform relevant employees of the policies and procedures regarding conflict minerals in gold and silver smelting, we have formulated an annual education and training plan in accordance with the provisions of the "Gold and Silver Supply Chain Education and Training Regulations".
-We provided education and training on supply chain due diligence to all 454 personnel in charge of Copper & Precious Metals Raw Materials Dept., Copper & Precious Metals Sales Dept., Nickel Sales & Raw Materials Dept., Osaka Branch Sales Dept., Nagoya Branch and Toyo smelter & Refinery from February to March 2024.
+We provided education and training on supply chain due diligence to all 456 personnel in charge of Copper & Precious Metals Raw Materials Dept., Copper & Precious Metals Sales Dept., Nickel Sales & Raw Materials Dept., Osaka Branch Sales Dept., Nagoya Branch and Toyo smelter & Refinery from November 2024 to February 2025.

 The content included the procedures for gold and silver supply chain due diligence at our company.
-When a document about gold and silver supply chain due diligence is established or revised, we must promptly notify all persons who may use the document in business by e-mail etc. In addition, the "Policy on Conflict Materials in Gold/Silver Smelting" that guarantee the activity and control of SMM not to participate in conflicts and human rights violations in conflict areas or high-risk areas, is shared and communicated in writing to suppliers of gold and silver raw materials.
+When a document about gold and silver supply chain due diligence is established or revised, we must promptly notify all persons who may use the document in business by e-mail etc. In addition, the "Policy on Conflict Materials in Gold/Silver Smelting," which underpins the activity and control of SMM to ensure that it does not participate in conflicts or human rights violations in conflict areas or high-risk areas.